-Spring is when many Berwyn homeowners first start thinking seriously about selling.
+Spring curb appeal in Berwyn IL plays a bigger role in home value than many homeowners realize.
+Spring is when many Berwyn homeowners first seriously consider selling.
 The weather improves, yards come back to life, and buyers begin paying closer attention to how homes look from the street.

-What often gets overlooked is how much curb appeal influences perceived value before a buyer ever steps inside—especially in a neighborhood-focused market like Berwyn.
+What is often overlooked is how much curb appeal influences perceived value before a buyer steps inside—especially in a neighborhood-focused market like Berwyn.

 Quick Takeaways Box